 Exploring the Unique Qualities of Gen Z

-with Dr. Jennifer Pilpe, Director of Academics and Faculty (Grades 9-12)
+with Dr. Jennifer Pilpe, Former Director of Academics and Faculty (Grades 9-12)

 Each generation presents characteristics that distinguish it from those that came before.
 Most of today’s students, born between 1997 and 2012, are members of Generation Z (Gen Z) and have grown up in a post-Recession world where technology is as commonplace as sweet tea in the South.
 In this Parenting Summit, we will explore the unique qualities of Gen Z and what characterizes them as students, young adults, and people of faith.

 Learn about the realities of human trafficking in South Carolina and how to keep your children safe.